Chip Lupo, Credit Card Writer

-Your credit score could increase by 10 to 50 points or more within a month after paying off your credit cards.
-Exactly how much your score will increase depends on factors such as how long it took to pay off your debt and how you handle other credit accounts.
+Your credit score could increase by 10 to 50 points after paying off your credit cards.
+Exactly how much your score will increase depends on factors such as the amounts of the balances you paid off and how you handle other credit accounts.
 Everyone’s credit profile is different.

 You can estimate how much your credit score is likely to change after getting out of credit card debt using WalletHub's free credit score simulator.

 How Paying Off Credit Cards Affects Your Credit Score

 Your total debt goes down, helping your credit score.

 Paying off your credit cards reduces your overall debt, which puts you in a more stable financial position and thus typically leads to credit score improvement.
 If you go from having a lot of credit card debt to having no credit card debt, it will likely result in a more significant increase in your credit score.

 Your credit utilization goes down, which raises your credit score.